Clare Hocking

-Clare Hocking is a New Zealand occupational therapy academic.
-She is currently a full professor at the Auckland University of Technology.
+Clare Hocking is a New Zealand occupational therapy academic, and New Zealand's first occupation therapy professor.
+She is currently a full professor at the Auckland University of Technology and an honorary professor at Plymouth University.

 Academic career

 After a 2004 PhD titled "The relationship between objects and identity in occupational therapy: a dynamic balance of rationalism and romanticism" from the Auckland University of Technology, she became full professor at Auckland University of Technology, the first professor of occupational therapy in New Zealand.

-She also holds an honorary professorship from Plymouth University and have served multiple terms on the Occupational Therapy Board.
+She also holds an honorary professorship from Plymouth University and has served multiple terms on the Occupational Therapy Board.